Travel with Purpose

 A stay with Home of Friends is about connection and care - for each other and for the Community around us.

-Since 2017, we’ve been learning alongside the people of Mount Elgon - taking small, practical steps toward a way of traveling that feels respectful, grounded and connected.
+Since 2017, we’ve been learning alongside the people of Mount Elgon - taking small, practical steps towards a way of travelling that feels respectful, grounded and connected.
 Intentional - and certainly not perfect!

-When you hike, eat, or stay with us, you’re joining a local movement that grows opportunities, builds friendships and celebrates a healthy lifestyle in the Land of Champions.💚
+When you hike, eat, or stay with us, you become part of a local movement that grows opportunities, builds friendships and celebrates a healthy lifestyle in the Land of Champions.💚

 growing together with our Community

-Our journey toward more meaningful tourism is rooted in relationships - with guides, cooks, farmers, storytellers, athletes and neighbors in Kapchorwa and Kween.
+Our journey toward more meaningful tourism is rooted in relationships - with guides, cooks, farmers, storytellers, athletes and neighbours in Kapchorwa and Kween.

 Rather than creating opportunities for people, we aim to grow them with the Community, building on skills, traditions and strengths that are already here.